-None of the standards, amendments and interpretations that are effective for annual periods beginning after 1 January 2014 is expected to have a significant effect on the financial statements of the Bank, except for MFRS 9.
+None of the standards, amendments and interpretations that are effective for financial year beginning after 1 January 2016 is expected to have a significant effect on the financial statements of the Bank, except for MFRS 9.
 Due to the complexity of this standard and its proposed changes, the financial effects of its adoption are still being assessed by the Bank.